Thank you to the Pema Chodron Foundation and other supporters for providing matching funds. All donations will be doubled.

 Our support comes only from you, our readers and listeners

-One evening 37 years ago, Jason Paul Gavras and his good friend Leonard Hortick (Jason was 17 and Leonard was 18) listened to Chogyam Trungpa being interviewed on CKGM radio in Montreal.
+One evening in 1971, Jason Paul Gavras and his good friend Leonard Hortick (Jason was 17 and Leonard was 18) listened to Chogyam Trungpa being interviewed on CKGM radio in Montreal.
 During the program, Jason, who was known as Paul at the time, called in and asked Rinpoche a question.
 Here is that broadcast from 1971, including the exchange between Jason Gavras and Trungpa Rinpoche.

 To listen to seventeen-year-old Jason calling in to the radio station and speaking with Chogyam Trungpa, click on Jason’s photograph above.
 The clip of their conversation is followed by a short interview with present-day Jason Gavras recollecting that evening in 1971, and the events that led him and Leonard to drop out of school and move to Tail of the Tiger soon thereafter.